Peter Henrici (Jesuit)

-Peter Henrici (31 March 1928 – 6 June 2023) was a Swiss Jesuit prelate, Blondelian philosopher and professor (1960–1993) at the Gregorian University.
+Peter Henrici (31 March 1928 – 6 June 2023) was a Swiss Jesuit prelate, Blondelian philosopher and professor (1960–1993) at the Pontifical Gregorian University.
 He was Auxiliary Bishop of Chur from 1993 to 2007.

 Biography

-Born on 31 March 1928 at Zürich, Henrici happens to be a cousin of the Catholic theologian Hans Urs von Balthasar.
+Born on 31 March, 1928, in Zürich, Henrici happens to be a cousin of the Catholic theologian Hans Urs von Balthasar.
 Henrici joined the Society of Jesus and made his first profession (first vows) in 1947.
 After studies in philology at the University of Zürich, he pursued further studies in philosophy and theology at different universities in Rome, Munich and Lyon.
-He was ordained as a priest in 1958, and in 1965 he made his final religious profession as a Jesuit.
+He was ordained as a priest in 1958, and, in 1965, he made his final religious profession as a Jesuit.

 Professor at the Gregorian University

 From 1960 to 1993 Henrici taught History of Modern Western Philosophy at the Pontifical Gregorian University, Rome, where he also served as Dean of the Faculty of Philosophy up to his appointment as Auxiliary Bishop of Chur.
 He was one of the much sought after professors at the Gregorian.
 His occasional lecture courses were often given to classes that were packed to overflowing.
 In the 1990–91 'A Philosophical Discourse for Theology' in the Faculty of Theology, for example, he gave a thrilling overview of the contributions of philosophy to Christian theology beginning from the doctrine of analogy in Plato and coming down to Heidegger.
 Again, in the 1990 graduate seminar on 'Methods of Interpreting a Philosophical Text,' with a chapter from Blondel's L'Action (1893), he gave hands-on training in the methods of Internal and External Structure, Lexicology, Metaphorology, Internal and External Sources, Redaktionsgeschichte, Wirkungsgeschichte, and Deutungsgeschichte (self- and other-interpretation).

-From 1993, he served as visiting professor at the Theologische Hochschule, Chur, and honorary professor at the University of Zürich.
-In 2008 he was named honorary professor of the Theologische Hochschule, Chur.
+From 1993, he served as visiting professor at the Theologische Hochschule and honorary professor at the University of Zürich.
+In 2008 he was named honorary professor of the Theologische Hochschule.